Fish

 A Happy Place- Katie Melua

-Toothpaste aside, this months blog is about epic music.
 I'm here to promote some of my favorite female artists of this year.
 They are fantastic and going places with their music.
 They all have very creative lyrics, meaning to their messages, a unique sound, and their music videos are wonderfully aesthetic.
 I'll name each one and then tell a little bit about why they're awesome.

 Katie Melua http://www.youtube.com/watch?v=4E4-9yKTv_I&ob=av2e